sandhya212/Sparcle_for_spot_reassignments/README.md

 4. For general reference, 'Code_HPC' equivalent is provided as a Python notebook and Python code in Sparcle_ver_1.ipynb and Sparcle_ver_1.py, respectively.

-5. For other examples of Sparcle, standalone folders with data and code for STARmap and pciSeq_ISS are provided.
+5. For another example of Sparcle, a standalone folder with data and code for pciSeq_ISS are provided.